yaein-c/ADAHack2023/README.md

 # ADAHack2023
-My personal contribution to ADAhack 2023
+My personal contribution to ADAhack 2023.
+Ongoing and continuing as a personal project.

 # An Implementation of the Eigentrust Algorithm for P2P Networks
 ## Reputation Systems